Skip to content

 There are many ways to be hired by a Presidential administration, and the process can feel complex.

 Some employees are political appointees.
 Of these appointees, some are Presidential appointees who require Senate confirmation, such as the Secretary of Energy or the Attorney General.
 Other Presidential appointees do not require Senate confirmation, such as Assistants, Deputy Assistants, and Special Assistants within the Executive Office of the President.
 Other political appointments include non-career Senior Executive Service (SES) positions, and Schedule C positions in confidential or policymaking roles.
-More information about types of appointments can be found in the Presidential Transition Guide released by the Partnership for Public Service’s Center for Presidential Transition (see pg.
-66), as well as in its summary of Presidentially appointed positions (pdf).
+More information about types of appointments can be found in the Presidential Transition Guide (see pg.
+84) released by the Partnership for Public Service’s Center for Presidential Transition, as well as in its summary of Presidentially appointed positions.

 Other executive branch employees are not appointed, but rather hired through more common career pathways such as USAJOBS, the U.S. Department of Justice’s careers webpage, and other agency application procedures.

-Since the inauguration, hiring responsibility has passed from transition personnel to the newly installed administration.
-The White House Office of Presidential Personnel now manages selection of Presidential appointees and other roles that serve the President.
+After inauguration, hiring responsibility passes from transition personnel to the newly installed administration.
+The White House Office of Presidential Personnel then manages selection of Presidential appointees and other roles that serve the President.

 • When does a Presidential administration hire employees?